-I’m Marrick Braam, one of the CSH Fellows at the Center for Space and Habitability of the University of Bern.
-I’m fascinated by rocky (exo)planets and the complex chemistry happening in their atmospheres.
+I am Marrick Braam, a CSH Fellow at the Center for Space and Habitability of the University of Bern.
 Previously, I was a joint PhD student at the University of Edinburgh and KU Leuven, as part of the Marie Curie ITN CHAMELEON.
+I am fascinated by rocky (exo)planets and the complex chemistry happening in their atmospheres.

 Marrick Braam